kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Level at which the azygos vein enters the SVC

 #### Answer: B. Level of the third costal cartilage - TRUE
-- The plane of Louis lies at the lower border of T4, at the level of the second costal cartilage.
-It divides the mediastinum into superior and inferior parts.
-The trachea bifurcates at this level, the aorta arches and the azygos vein enters the SVC.
+- Plane of Louis lies at lower border of T4 = at level of second costal cartilage
+	- Dividing Mediastinum into superior and inferior parts
+- Trachea bifurcates at this level, aorta arches and azygos vein enters SVC

 ### Q50
 Which of the following regarding the _duodenum_ is INCORRECT?